Atlantic - It's a classic for today's sailor!

 The CPYC Atlantic Fleet racing schedule features races every Saturday and Sunday from Memorial Day through Labor Day.
 Come join the fun!

-For information about Cedar Point's Atlantic Fleet contact Fleet Captain Ken Terry via email at firstname.lastname@example.org.
+For information about Cedar Point's Atlantic Fleet contact Fleet Captain Ken Terry via email at firstname.lastname@example.org or email@example.com.
 For further information on anything Atlantic! - Go to our class website at www.atlanticclass.org.